7 Ayurvedic Smoothie Recipes by Body Type

 The Ayurvedic Approach to Smoothies

-But smoothies can absolutely be part of an Ayurvedic diet when prepared thoughtfully.
+Smoothies can absolutely be part of an Ayurvedic diet when prepared thoughtfully.
 The key principles:

-- Temperature: Warm for Vata and Kapha, cool (not icy) for Pitta
+- Temperature: Warm for Vata and Kapha.
+Cool (not icy) for Pitta

 - Spices: Always include digestive spices to support assimilation